The Messy Side

 As a practitioner, I hold space not just for your “breakthroughs,” but also your breakdowns.
 Because often, that’s where the magic lives — in the raw, real, untamed emotions we’ve been conditioned to suppress.

-I’ve watched women come into my clinic feeling like they’re “failing” at healing because it doesn’t feel graceful.
-But healing isn’t a performance.
-It’s a return — to your truth, to your body, to the parts of you that got left behind.
+I’ve watched women come into my clinic feeling like they’re “failing” at it because it doesn’t feel graceful.
+But it isn’t a performance.
+It’s a return to your truth, to your body, to the parts of you that got left behind.

 Here’s the reframe I want to offer you: